Where to Develop Film in London in 2023.

 Originally founded in 1979 as The Photo Co Op, this organization has grown considerably, eventually becoming known as Photofusion.

 While they do offer film developing, it’s a lot more than that – they consider themselves “London’s largest independent photography resource centre”.

 First and foremost, Photofusion offers developing of 35mm, 120 and 4×5 film, either C-41 colour or black and white.
 For black and white film, you have a choice between two different types of developing chemicals.

 Aside from the lab, Photofusion offers a wide variety of classes, darkroom rentals, and rotating photo exhibitions.

-Chan Photographic Imaging is another fantastic place to develop film in London.
-With a deep dedication to analogue photography, your film will be in good hands.
+Chan Photographic Imaging is another popular place to develop film in London.

 You can drop off your 35mm, 120, and large format film, both c-41 colour and black and white for developing.
 Film is processed dip and dunk to ensure your film is as safe as possible.